Beacon-Heart/Heart_Beacon/README.md

 VISION STATEMENT: Standing on the shoulders of giants: We can synchronize ourselves in time-space for shared goals e.g., code an equitable, sustainable, distributed programmable economy among a DATF Distributed Autonomous Trade Federation.
-Many use cases, one method fits many, not one size fits all:

 Minimum essential requirements for Trade Federations on the cryptocurrency DLT Distributed Ledger Technology blockchain:
 -	GDP Gross Domestic Product Index / statistical mean value index based currency